HeRAMS-WHO/herams-backend/docs/index.rst

 1. To alter your password, open your user profile as explained `above <#update-your-user-profile>`_.
 2. Click on the `Account <https://herams.org/user/settings/account>`_ link to access your account information.
 3. On the page opening, you should be able to change your email address and enter a new password.
-4. Make sure to click the |submit| button to confirm your changes.
+4. Make sure to click the |submit-en| button to confirm your changes.

 .. image:: media/vid/HeRAMS_change_password.gif
+   :alt: change password video
    :align: center
    :height: 300px